mhmdcs/octonyah-cms/README.md

 # Octonyah CMS & Discovery System

-Octonyah (totally unrelated to any \*\*\*\*nyah similar sounding cms products!) is a two-component system built with NestJS and TypeScript for managing and discovering programs like video podcasts and documentaries, and potentially other forms of media.
+Octonyah (totally unrelated to any \*\*\*\*nyah similar sounding cms products!) is a two-component system built with NestJS and TypeScript for managing and discovering videos like video podcasts and documentaries, and potentially other forms of media.
 All integrated into a monorepo that hosts two independent microservices—`cms-service` and `discovery-service`—plus a shared library to reuse shared code and logic.

 ## Table of Contents